We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Safety Data Sheets

 The safety data sheet (SDS) is used to communicate chemical hazard information from the manufacturer to the employee.
-This is the information needed to inform and train employees on the safe use of hazardous chemicals.
+It provides the necessary details to inform and train employees on the safe handling and use of hazardous chemicals.

 SDS Top 10 Things to Know